Pat Fleet: History

 In 1981, working alongside Jane Barbe, she began recording messages for the Audichron Company (now known as ETC) announcing time, temperature and weather, and was the voice of the Bell System's Automated Coin Toll System, quoting rates and collecting charges for coin-paid calls.

 In addition, she continues to be the voice for a significant number of telephone company intercept recordings – messages giving reasons for call failure that start with a special information tone and usually begin with the phrase "We're sorry...".

 Through the years, her voice became well known through the phone companies' use of her recordings, and through several AT&T internal customer studies it was determined that customers preferred her voice over any other.
 As a result, she was selected to become the company's signature sound for the AT&T trademark in 1989.

+In Back to the Future Part II the automated AT&T message heard at the end of future Marty McFly’s video call was voiced by Pat Fleet, though she is uncredited.